MailyRa/Hackbright-Final-Project/README.md

 ##### Features:

-- Filter Loans by: home, personal, educational, business and auto loans
+- Different loans such as:home, personal, educational, business and auto loans
-- Compare loans that the user'saves in their profile
-- Locate near by bank branch
+- Filter loans by government loans and/or Credit Unions.
+- Users can also compare different loans side by side to make it easier for the user to visualize when making the difference between their different options.
+- User  can “save”  loans to their profile or they can find the nearest banks which offer a particular loan.

 ###### Running Locally:
 ```